mwhelan/mwhelan.github.io/Snow/_posts/2014-10-20-testing-date-time.md

 	using (new TestableSystemTime(() => new DateTime(2014, 05, 11, 10, 29, 33)))

 ##What about BDD-style tests?
 It's not always desirable to use a using statement.
 For example, if you are using a BDD-style, which I tend to do, then your statements are broken over multiple methods, and a using statement is not an option.
-In that case, you just call the Reset method at the end of the test yourself, as you can see in the TearDown method in this example:
+In that case, you can just call the Dispose method at the end of the test yourself, as you can see in the TearDown method in this example:

     class When_taking_screenshot : SelenoApplicationSpecification
     {